ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-15-developing-on-windows.md

 previous experience with Windows.
-Five years ago, installation instructions won't *just work*, each step needs a workaround ([cygwin](https://cygwin.com), [MSYS2](https://msys2.org), [Git Bash on Windows](gitforwindows.org) etc.), and a whole lot more.
+Five years ago, installation instructions won't *just work*, each step needs a workaround ([cygwin](https://cygwin.com), [MSYS2](https://msys2.org), [Git Bash on Windows](gitforwindows.org) etc.), and things break often.
 It was unpleasant.
 Now, I feel like the ecosystem has changed for the better.

 <!-- screenshot of your setup -->